perimetersec/resources/README.md

 Fuzzing Information
 - [Benefits of Fuzzing](services/Benefits%20of%20Fuzzing.md) - Outlines the advantages of fuzzing smart contracts.
-- [Perimeter Essentials](services/Perimeter%20Essentials.md) - Offers a cost-effective, one-week fuzzing engagement, providing robust security foundations for protocols.
+- [Perimeter Essentials](services/Perimeter%20Essentials.md) - Offers a cost-effective, one-week fuzzing engagement, providing a robust security foundation for protocols.
 - [Technical benefits of Fuzzing](services/Technical%20Concepts%20of%20Fuzzing.md) - Explains technical aspects and methodologies of fuzzing

 Public Reports